 Farming has been a feature of the island since earliest times.
-It is believed that some of the mediaeval remains are those of buildings used for agricultural purpose.
+It is believed that some of the mediaeval remains are those of buildings used for agricultural purposes

-The Bardsey Island Farm is managed on behalf of the Trust by the RSPB.
-A management plan for the island is agreed with Natural Resources Wales, the Welsh Government’s advisory body for nature conservation who also contribute financially to the farming operation.
-Without this financial support farming would not be possible on the island.
-The RSPB implement the management plan and ensure that the nature conservation features of the island are maintained.
+The Bardsey Farm is managed on behalf of the Trust by Gareth Roberts, who also farms Cwrt Farm on the mainland.
+A management plan for the island is agreed with Natural Resources Wales, the Welsh Government's advisory body for nature conservation who also contribute financially to the farming operation.
+Without this financial support farming would not be possible on the Island.

-Progress is carefully monitored by both RSPB and the Bardsey Bird and Field Observatory.
+Progress of the management plan and of the farming is carefully monitored by NRW.
 It is important to monitor any changes on the island.
 The disappearance of the rabbit population in 1996 for example meant that increased grazing was required to preserve the habitats.
 Oats, turnips and swedes - winter feed for livestock - encourage arable weeds and provide cover and food for migrant and resident birds.
 A minimum amount of fertilizer is used and wide field margins are left.